GallowayLabMIT/protocols/docs/bootcamp/iap/day_0_setup.rst

   If you have not learned to use either, pick one to start with to learn first (likely Illustrator), However, it's likely eventually worth learning both if you don't want to eventually pay for Creative Cloud.
 Inkscape's (Cairo) PDF import also tends to be superior, if trying to import vector images from paper PDFs.
-* **Color palletes:** Having nice color-blind friendly, distinct colors to start drawings from is helpful.
+* **Color palettes:** Having nice color-blind friendly, distinct colors to start drawings from is helpful.
   If making cartoon/stylized figures, the colors in-pallette might be enough!
 If not, the pallette can provide a good starting place.